Fort Wayne Paraplegia Injury Attorneys

 Indiana personal injury attorney, Richard Truitt of Truitt Law Offices, understands the value of your case and your family’s emotional and financial needs.
 His honesty and commitment to your case will help your family recover and move on from a spinal cord injury.

 If you or a loved one has become paraplegic due to another party’s misconduct or negligence, please contact our paraplegia office online or call us at (800) 628-2904 to schedule your free interview.
-Truitt Law Offices serves the Fort Wayne, Indianapolis, and Indiana area.
+Truitt Law Offices serves the Fort Wayne, Huntington, and Indiana area.
 Make your first call, your only call.